Institute of International Humanitarian Affairs and Vignelli Center for Design Studies Announce Design for Humanity Initiative

 Whether ensuring more dignified shelters and settlements for displaced persons, designing more inclusive and resilient urban ecosystems or employing art and design as a vehicle for advocacy–the possibilities for design and humanitarian action are endless.

-The Institute of International Humanitarian Affairs at Fordham University is thus partnering with the Vignelli Center for Design at the Rochester Institute of Technology and the UN Migration Agency (IOM) to launch a three-year Design for Humanity Initiative.
+The Institute of International Humanitarian Affairs at Fordham University is thus partnering with the Vignelli Center for Design Studies at the Rochester Institute of Technology and the UN Migration Agency (IOM) to launch a three-year Design for Humanity Initiative.

 A Design for Humanity Summit will be held on June 22, 2018 at Fordham University.
 Presenters and participants will identify current best practices, needs, and gaps in the humanitarian sector as well as generate design strategies and future partnerships.

 “By facilitating an exchange between humanitarian responders and multi-talented design professionals, we believe both communities can devise and implement more sustainable, human-centered, participatory and innovative design strategies,” said Brendan Cahill, IIHA Executive Director.